What is DeFi?

 No need to manage wallets and private keys

-No gas payments or transaction fees required by users
+No gas payments or transaction fees are required by users